 Taming Infection: The American Response to Illness from Smallpox to Covid

-Clinic physician Gregg Coodley M.D. has published a new book, Taming Infection: The American Response to Illness from Smallpox to Covid.
 Written with coauthor David Sarasohn, Taming Infection tells the story of 15 major infections in American history.
 These include once common diseases such as tuberculosis, yellow fever, malaria and typhoid up to the modern epidemic of Covid-19.
 We look at how each affected our nation’s history and the American responses to the various epidemics and chronic endemic infection.

-The book is currently available at Annie Blooms, Barnes and Noble, Goodreads and Amazon
+The book is currently available at Annie Bloom's, Barnes and Noble, Goodreads and Amazon

 Annie Bloom’s Books - 7834 SW Capitol Highway, Portland, OR 97219